controlaltdelete-nl/full-ahead/README.md

 ## Compiling the CSS

-Now that everything is installed, run one of the following commands:
+Now that everything is installed, run one of the following commands **from within the `app/code/ControlAltDelete/FullAhead` folder**:

 - `npm run dev` (Compile for development)
 - `npm run watch` (Compile for development and watch for changes, fastest way to develop)